AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 Obviously the C# compiler was doing more than I expected.
 To find out what it was doing, I compiled the program twice, once with the subclass and once without.
-I then used `ILDasm` to dump the Microsoft Intermediate Langauge (MSIL) represention of the programs and diffed them.
+I then used `ILDasm` to dump the Microsoft Intermediate Langauge (MSIL) representation of the programs and diffed them.
 Below is the relevant portion of the diff between the two: